ZhengdaoZhang/my-study/english.md

     B: She joined the team last year.She loves creating user-friendly interfaces.
     A: Great!
 Thanks, everybody!
 Well, I'm Alice.
 I'm starting as a junior developer today.
     A: I'm starting as a junior developer today.
 I really like learning new things and can't wait to start contributing to our projects.

+### Dialogue 3: Team meeting introduction

+    B: Good morning, everyone!
+I hope you're all well.
+    B: Today, we have a new member joining our team.
+    B: Let me introduce you all briefly.
+    B: This is Sarah, the senior developer.
+    B: You can talk to her any time, even in this virtual setting, if you have questions, Lisa.
+    L: I'm excited to work with all of you and learn from your expertise.
+    B: This is Tom,a new new graphic designer.
+Is there any specific area of design or development you're interested in?
+He’s your go-to guy for that.
+    B: Is there any specific area you're interested in?
+Are there any questions you have for Tom ?
+    L: Hi Tom.
+I'm interested in UI/UX design and front-end development, but I'm open to explore more.
+    B: I'm Bob, the team's project manager.
+I'm the person you always need to talk to if you have any questions about the team's goals and schedule.
+    L: Hi,Bob.It's great to meet you too.
+    B: Excellent!
+Lisa, it's great to have you j\oin our team, even if just online.
+    B: Okay, team.
+Let's help Lisa with the support she needs to start.
+    B: Now here are the topics on today's agenda…